blekmus/abridged-cli/README.md

 ```
 Usage
     abridged-cli [OPTIONS]

+Abridged Anime.
+But in the Terminal!

 OPTIONS
     -s, --server
     Springs up a python FTP server on 0.0.0.0 for the abridged folder

+    -f, --format
+    Formats files in supplied/current path.
+Only supports Shorts & Shots

 TUI
     q - exit
     / - search
     o - open dir
     i - add/edit info.txt

-    Pressing the 'Left' and 'Right' arrows
+    Press 'Left' and 'Right' arrows to navigate
-    navigates through the entry types.
-Clicking
-    the menu items with the mouse also works.
+    through entry types.
+Clicking menu items with the
+    cursor does the same thing.

     Press '/' to search.
 Search only works in the
-    entry list.
-When searching entry list is non
+    entry list page.
+When searching, the entry list
-    interactive.
-To make it interactive again the
+    is non interactive.
+To make it interactive again
-    search must be completed by pressing 'Enter'.
+    the search must be completed by pressing 'Enter'.
     When typing, pressing 'Delete' will clear the
     query.

     Pressing 'o' in the entry list menu opens the
     abridged directory.
 To visit an entry directory
     press 'o' inside of an entry item when the
     content list is in view.

     Scroll using the mouse to navigate faster
     through a list.
 However, you cannot open an
     entry nor can you watch a content item by
     clicking on it.
 You must highlight the item
     and press 'Enter' for it to work.

     Pressing 'i' inside of an entry (content list)
     will open the text editor defined by
     $EDITOR or $VISUAL.
 You can either edit the